 Sales is the ultimate goal for any business – the more sales you can generate, the better your business is performing.
 In eCommerce, most people don’t buy products on their first visit that’s why the conversion rate is an important metric for analyzing the store performance and optimizing it for better results.

-Conversion rate is the percentage of website visitors who completes an action that leads to converting visitors into leads, prospects, or customers.
+Conversion rate is the percentage of website visitors who complete an action that leads to converting visitors into leads, prospects, or customers.
 The actions can be anything your company finds valuable in achieving business goals.

 If you are struggling to grow your eCommerce sales or increase the conversion rate, you need to focus on conversion rate optimization.
 And this guide is all about that.